 Chicken Liver Nutrition

-Liver is nutritionally dense.
-It’s a source of several vitamins (A, B, D, E and K) and minerals (copper, iron, magnesium, and phosphorus and zinc).
+The liver is nutritionally dense.
+It’s a source of several vitamins (A, B, D, E, and K) and minerals (copper, iron, magnesium, and phosphorus, and zinc).

 It’s best known for being an excellent source of iron.